Changissnz/internet_insecurity_of_today/README.md

   Russian internet?
 Check.
 A separate Chinese internet?
 Check.
 An exclusive Catholic internet?
 Who knows?
 The technology is there (well, at least the capital from blockchain).
 - There is no easy way forward.
 Food supply and distribution cannot be taken for granted, for instance.
-Futuristic technologies can be difficult to scale or may be impractical to use.
+Futuristic technologies can be difficult to scale or may be impractical to use, despite the dedication towards perfecting them.
 The internet is a zenith of a high-tech ecosystem, and an expensive one at that (see data center power usage).